raspberrypilearning/3D-scene/en/step_4.md

 ![Sprite moon goes behind skyline](images/challenge2-moon-rising.gif)

 Objects that in the real-world don't move, such as buildings, can move in Scratch if they are created as sprites.
-In the example below a series of **Tower block** sprites create the sense that the static car is driving when in fact it is the towers that are moving.
+In the example below a series of **Tower block** sprites are moving but they create the sense that the static car is driving.

 ![Sprite car stays still, street moves](images/challenge2-car-driving.gif){:width="400px"}